 “Staff” means CARB personnel unless otherwise specified or dictated by context.

+“Standard Value” is an input value established or developed by CARB, which may be used under specified conditions and is typically not subject to validation or verification.

 “Station Operational Status System (SOSS)” means a software database tool developed and maintained by California Fuel Cell Partnership to publicly monitor the operational status of hydrogen stations.

 “Steam Quality” means the ratio of the mass of vapor to the total mass of a vapor-liquid mixture of water at its saturation temperature.